-From May 14-June 22, the Poor People’s Campaign: A National Call for Moral Revival is launching 40 days of “nonviolent moral fusion direct action,” calling on our country to change course on the deep moral crises that threaten our democracy and our survival.
-T’ruah is supporting the campaign in a variety of ways, including by publishing text studies in support of the campaign’s six major themes, one each week.
+From May 14-June 22, 2018, the Poor People’s Campaign: A National Call for Moral Revival launched 40 days of “nonviolent moral fusion direct action,” calling on our country to change course on the deep moral crises that threaten our democracy and our survival.
+T’ruah supported the campaign in a variety of ways, including by publishing text studies in support of the campaign’s six major themes, one each week.

 Week One (May 14-19)